USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial.md

 ```

 ## Tutorial
-This tutorial walks the user through a typical workflow of importing sequences
+This tutorial walks the user through the first portion of a typical ITS workflow.
-and environmental data.
 This involves:
-1. trimming the ITS region with ITSxpress
+1. Trimming the ITS region with ITSxpress
-2. calling sequence variants with Dada2
+2. Calling sequence variants with Dada2
-3. training the Qiime Classifier
+3. Training the QIIME 2 classifier
-4. classifying the sequences Taxonomically
+4. Classifying the sequences taxonomically

 For this tutorial we will be starting with two paired-end samples than have
 already been demultiplexed into froward and reverse FASTQ files.
 A manifest
-file which lists the samples, files and read orientation is also used.
-If you
+file which lists the samples, files and read orientation is also used. *If you
 have copied the examples files to your computer you will need to change the path
-in the manifest to the complete path to your data.
+in the manifest to the complete path for your data files.*

 ### Example data
 We will be using two example soil samples from the Fungal ITS1 region.
 They have been